talhakoylu/ReCapProject/README.md

 </a>

 # ReCap Project
-<p>A car rental project developed with C# and .Net Core Framework.
-In development phase, N-Layered Architecture model was followed.</p>
+A car rental project developed with C# and .Net Core Framework.
+In development phase, N-Layered Architecture model was followed.
+You can perform basic CRUD operations with this program.
+Also, this program has JWT Bearer system.
+CRUD operaitons will work if the user has right claims.
+For caching, all of the listing and query processes (except add, update, delete) are saved on local storage for an hour.

 ## Used Technologies and Their Versions
 [![C-Sharp](https://img.shields.io/badge/C%23-239120?style=for-the-badge&logo=c-sharp&logoColor=white)](https://docs.microsoft.com/en-us/dotnet/csharp/)